subvisual/uphold-sdk-ruby/README.md

 puts client.all_tickers
 ```

-# Authentication

-## OAuth2

-TODO

-## Basic Auth

-TODO
+# Creating an authenticated client

+In order to make most of the API calls, you will need to authenticate your
+client.
+Here's how you can do that.

 ## Personal Access Token

-If you already have a token, you can use by setting an environment variable, or by passing when instantiating the client
+If you already have a token, you can use it by setting an environment variable,
+or by passing it when instantiating the client.

 ### Via argument